reserve-protocol/protocol/contracts/plugins/assets/maple-v2/README.md

 It is implemented by the pool contract [`convertToExitAssets`][maple-code-pool-contract-converttoexitassets].

-These losses lower the exchange rate and should be refunded by cover mechanisms over time.
+These foreseen losses lower the exchange rate and should be refunded by cover mechanisms over time.
 In the end the two rates will be the same, the difference counters opportunities to withdraw / deposit at key times.

-The collateral uses the version `convertToAssets`.
+The **collateral uses the version `convertToAssets`**.

 ### Exchange Rate Fluctuations